 As well as providing a physical location to facilitate research, a series of ongoing training workshops are a feature of the Bioinformatics Hub.
 Formal sessions are regularly offered in common introductory topics, and sessions can also be run based on the needs & requests of researchers.
-If there is a topic which you would like to see covered which is not already listed under the Seminars & Workshops sections, please contact Steve to enquire about getting a training session organised.
+If there is a topic which you would like to see covered which is not already listed under the Seminars & Workshops sections, please contact the Bioinformatics Hub to enquire about getting a training session organised.

 Consultation & Collaboration

-In addition to managing the space and providing ongoing training, Steve is available to assist students & researchers as they grapple with analytic methods or results.
+In addition to managing the space and providing ongoing training, staff are available to assist students & researchers as they grapple with analytic methods or results.
 If a research collaboration is on your mind, an early discussion may help to provide the expertise in your particular field of interest, put you in touch with someone else appropriate who may be able to help, or offer advice to help to ensure that your experiment will provide meaningful results.
 Feel free to get in touch to organise a time for a chat.